flybywiresim/aircraft/README.md

 Read [Contributing.md](.github/Contributing.md) and join our Discord to get started.

-### Is the A32NX payware?
+### Are the aircraft payware?

-No, it is a completely free aircraft, open-source.
+No, they are completely free aircraft, open-source.

 ### How do we report bugs?